aisingapore/TagUI/README.md

 0 8 * * * /full_path_on_your_server/tagui flow_filename option(s)
 ```

-Tip - for Windows, use Task Scheduler instead (search schedule from Start Menu)
+Tip - for Windows, use Task Scheduler (search schedule from Start Menu) or [Z-Cron freeware](https://www.z-cron.com)

 ### TAGUI WRITER & SCREENSHOTER
 TagUI Writer is a Windows app created by [@adegard](https://github.com/adegard) which makes it easy to write TagUI scripts.
 By pressing Ctrl + Left-click, a popup menu will appear with the list of TagUI steps for you to paste into your text editor.
 Arnaud also created a ScreenShoter app which makes it easy to capture snaphots for TagUI visual automation.
 [Download them here](https://github.com/adegard/tagui_scripts).